 Porchetta is a traditional Italian roast stuffed with fennel, garlic, and herbs.
 This roast uses a turkey breast instead of pork and is rolled in bacon.

-- In a small bowl, combine fennel, red pepper, sage, rosemary, garlic, and orange zest.
+- In a small bowl, combine fennel, red pepper, sage, rosemary, garlic, orange zest, and salt.
 Set aside.

 - Line a cutting board with plastic wrap, and place the turkey breast on top, skin side down.
 Butterfly the breast, cover with plastic wrap, and pound with a mallet, flattening.
 Remove the top wrap, and sprinkle with seasonings.

-- Roll turkey breast into a cylinder, cover with remaining plastic wrap, and set aside, refrigerated.
+- Roll turkey breast into a cylinder, cover with remaining plastic wrap, and refrigerate.

-- Weave strips of bacon together forming a sheet.
-Remove rolled turkey from plastic wrap, and roll in the bacon sheet.
+- Weave strips of bacon together, forming a sheet.
+Remove turkey from plastic and wrap in bacon sheet.
 Secure with butcher’s twine and place on a wire rack lined roasting pan or baking sheet.

 - Preheat oven to 350°F. Roast turkey for 35–45 minutes, or until bacon is brown and turkey is cooked thoroughly.
-Let rest for 20 minutes before slicing and serving.
+Let rest for 20 minutes before slicing, removing twine, and serving.

 You may also like: